ksator/junos-automation-with-AWX/README.md

 # About this repo

-This repo is about using automation to configure and to consume AWX.
+This repo is about using automation to:
+- configure AWX
+- consume AWX

 It uses Python scripts and YAML variables.
-Python makes REST calls to AWX.
+The python scripts use the library **requests** to makes REST calls to AWX.

 # How to use this repo